Course type: Undergraduate/postgraduate course

 Further information about immunisation and other clinical placement requirements.

-All optometry students will be required to complete a Criminal History Screening Check prior to undertaking any placement.
-This requirement will apply to students when they commence the optometry component of the course.
+All physiotherapy students will be required to complete a criminal history screening check prior to undertaking any placement.
+This requirement will apply to students when they commence the physiotherapy component of the course.

 Rural and remote sub-quota

-An annual sub-quota of up to 15 places in the Bachelor of Medical Science (Vision Science)/Master of Optometry will be for applicants from rural and remote areas who wish to practise in rural and remote regions across Australia.
+An annual sub-quota of 10 places in the Bachelor of Health Sciences (Principles of Physiotherapy)/Master of Physiotherapy will be for applicants from rural and remote areas who wish to practice in rural and remote regions across Australia.

 For further information about being considered for the rural and remote sub-quota refer to rural and remote sub-quota - statutory declaration.